 Stop 12: The Cumberland River

-(Turn around and go 0.3 miles and turn right on Herod Road)
+(Turn around, go 0.3 miles and turn right on Herod Road)

 Stop 13: The Battlefield and Retreat

-Stop here and look to the right.
-In the distance (a clear view in winter) is the Federal Camp and Battlefield.
-Across these ravines some 4,000 men, both North and South, were making quick time to leave this area before Colonel Harlan arrived from Castalian Springs some nine miles away with 4,000 reinforcements.
-Of course the Federal soldiers had a little help in persuading them to do so!
+In the far distance to your right, a clear view in winter, sits the Union camp and battlefield.
+Across these ravines, some 4,000 men, both Union and Confederate soldiers, were making quick time to leave this area before Colonel Harlan arrived with thousands of Union reinforcements from Castalian Springs some nine miles away.

 (Continue on this road)